mozilla-services/syncstorage-rs/docs/src/syncstorage/syncstorage-spanner-db.md

 | `enable_quota`   | false   | Enables `count` / `total_bytes` tracking on `user_collections`.
 Adds 6 mutations per batch commit (Steps 1 & 4 in the budget below).                                |
 | `enforce_quota`  | false   | When true, returns 403 once a user's collection exceeds `max_quota_limit`.
 When false but `enable_quota` is true, the server only logs a warning.                   |

-`Settings::normalize()` forces `max_quota_limit = 0` and disables both quota flags for non-Spanner deployments — quota is a Spanner-only feature in this codebase.
+`Settings::normalize()` forces `max_quota_limit = 0` and disables both quota flags for non-Spanner deployments, quota is a Spanner-only feature in this codebase.

 ### Compile-time constants